schellenberg/computerscience30/_sources/index.rst

 - `The Coding Train Tutorials <http://thecodingtrain.com/Tutorials/>`_ -- great stuff from Daniel Shiffman
 - `MDN JavaScript Web Docs <https://developer.mozilla.org/en-US/docs/Web/JavaScript>`_
 - `Eloquent JavaScript book <https://eloquentjavascript.net/3rd_edition/>`_ -- though I will not follow all the same conventions, it's a good read
+- `Collision Detection Library <https://github.com/bmoren/p5.collide2D>`_ -- p5.collide2D provides tools for calculating collision detection for 2D geometry with p5.js
+- `The Nature of Code <https://natureofcode.com/book/>`_ -- Goes beyond what we do in class.
+Written in Processing, not p5js, so you need to do a bit of code conversion.
+Ask me for help, if needed.
+- `Open Game Art <https://opengameart.org/>`_ -- provides a variety of high quality, freely licensed art, so that free/open source game developers can use it in their games